michaelschoenbaechler/parlwatch/README.md

    npm run start
    ```

-## Usage

-Provide instructions on how to use the application, possibly with screenshots or video demonstrations.

 ## Contribution

 We welcome contributions from the community.
 Please refer to the CONTRIBUTING.md file for more details on how to contribute to this project.